nightduck/ros2_executor_evaluations/README.md

     ./build.sh

-This will take several minutes (because I was too lazy to setup a cross compilation script lol)
+This will take several minutes (because cross compilation for ROS2 requires arm64 emulation which is ironically slower than just compiling on the Pi itself).

 # Experiments

-In one terminal run

-    # terminal 1
-    cd ~/rtss2024_paper
+There are 4 experiments to run in this repository.
+To run the first 3, execute:

     source install/setup.bash
-    ros2 trace --session-name test --list

-In a second terminal, run

-    # terminal 2
-    cd ~/rtss2024_paper
-    source install/setup.bash
-    cd install/lib/rtss_evaluation
-    sudo env PATH="$PATH" LD_LIBRARY_PATH="$LD_LIBRARY_PATH" ./timers_only rm

-TODO: Modify above to run a script iterating through all CLI options, outputing contents to log file.
-Modify callback_duration.ipynb in tracetools analysis to take in the tracing log and this output file to generate all the diagrams.

-TODO: In ubuntu 24.04, cannot use pip for system wide installation.
-Have to create a venv, by installing python3.12-venv.
-Possibly use a separate setup script just for the jupyter notebook that sets this up.
-Also need ipykernel and pandas
+    sudo ./timers_only_benchmark_uniprocessor.sh    # Timers only experiment
+    sudo ./sequences_benchmark_uniprocessor.sh      # Chain sequences experiment
+    ./autoware_benchmark.sh                         # Autoware benchmark

+All the produced data will be stored in the `data` directory.
+Copy this directory to your local machine to run the Jupyter notebook, `process_evaluation_data.ipynb`.

+With the default times, these three commands will take a few minutes to run.
+For extended times, like found in the paper, edit the `duration` variable in each script to a higher value (we used 600 in the paper).
+This will take several hours.

 ## FAQ